Coron, Philippines - Things to Do in Coron

 Getting There

-The primary way to reach Coron is by flying into Busuanga Airport (USU), which receives direct flights from Manila (1.5 hours) and Cebu (1 hour) via Philippine Airlines, Cebu Pacific, and PAL Express.
-From the airport, it's a 45-minute van or bus ride to Coron town center, costing around ₱150-200 per person.
-Alternatively, you can take a ferry from Manila (14-16 hours) or El Nido (3-4 hours) with 2GO Travel or other operators, though flights are more convenient and time-efficient for most travelers.
+Coron is accessible via Busuanga Airport (USU), also known as Francisco B. Reyes Airport, which receives daily flights from Manila (1.5 hours) and Cebu (1 hour) operated by Philippine Airlines, Cebu Pacific, and PAL Express.
+From the airport, the town of Coron is about 45 minutes away by van or bus, with airport transfers costing ₱150-200 per person for shared rides or ₱1,500-2,000 for private transfers.
+Alternatively, you can reach Coron by ferry from Puerto Princesa (12-14 hours) or El Nido (3-4 hours), though flights are more convenient and competitively priced.

 Getting Around

-Coron town is small and walkable, with most accommodations, restaurants, and tour operators within easy walking distance of each other.
-For longer distances or trips to attractions like Maquinit Hot Springs, tricycles are the most common transport option, costing ₱100-500 depending on distance and negotiation skills.
-Motorbike rentals are available for ₱400-600 per day and offer more flexibility for exploring.
-Habal-habal (motorcycle taxis) are also available for reaching more remote areas, while bangka boats are used for all island hopping and diving excursions.
+Coron town is small and walkable, with most hotels, restaurants, and tour operators within easy walking distance of each other.
+For longer distances or trips to attractions like Maquinit Hot Springs, tricycles are the primary mode of transport, costing ₱10-20 for short rides within town and ₱150-300 for longer trips.
+Motorbike rentals are available for ₱500-800 per day for those comfortable driving, while habal-habal (motorcycle taxis) can reach more remote areas.
+Most island-hopping and diving tours include boat transportation, and tour operators typically provide pickup and drop-off services from your accommodation.

 Where to Stay